Atari BASIC: String handling

 In this program, a 20 character string is reserved, and any characters in excess of the string length will be truncated.
 The maximum length of a string is 32,768 characters.
 There is no support for arrays of strings.

 A string is accessed using array indexing functions, or slicing.
 A$(1,10) returns a string of the first 10 characters of A$.
 The arrays are 1-indexed, so a string of length 10 starts at 1 and ends at 10.
 Slicing functions simply set pointers to the start and end points within the existing allocated memory.

-Arrays are not initialized, so a numeric array or string contains whatever data was in memory when it was allocated.
+Arrays are not initialized, so a numeric array or string contains whatever data is in memory when it is allocated.
 The following trick allows fast string initialization, and it is also useful for clearing large areas of memory of unwanted garbage.
 Numeric arrays can only be cleared with a FOR...NEXT loop: